 I’ve always loved chocolate cake.
 I also think that a cake baked in a Bundt pan adds something a little special.
 It fancies things up a bit.
 It makes the cake something you can actually wow your guests with, making them think that you put in a lot of extra effort for them.
 Truth be told, baking a Bundt cake takes no more work than baking a cake in a 9×13-inch pan, and in this case, you don’t even need to use a stand mixer, it can all be done with a few mixing bowls and a wooden spoon.

 I like to add a package of dry pudding mix to my cakes.
 It’s a trick I learned from my pre-gluten free days.
 Adding a package of pudding mix to the dry ingredients helps to make the cake moister, and a little denser.
 And you don’t want a Bundt cake to be too light or it won’t hold it’s shape properly.
 You want a slightly denser crumb, and the pudding mix helps achieve that.
 The chocolate Jello pudding mix that I use isn’t labeled gluten-free, but it contains no gluten ingredients, and I’ve never had any issues.
 It also contains no dairy ingredients, if you’re wanting to make this cake dairy free with a few substitutions.
 If you don’t want to use the Jello brand pudding mix, I understand that you can purchase certified gluten free pudding mix at health food stores, or you could even make your own.
-Everyone should have a recipe for a rich, moist chocolate Bundt cake in their collection – consider this gluten free Chocolate Buttermilk Bundt Cake yours.

 Gluten Free Chocolate Buttermilk Bundt Cake